 About Me

-For the past two years, I have served as an Investigative Data Reporter at the Pittsburgh Post-Gazette in Pittsburgh, PA.
+From 2022 to 2024, I worked as an Investigative Data Reporter at the Pittsburgh Post-Gazette in Pittsburgh, PA.
 Notably, I was a lead reporter for With Every Breath, a collaborative series with ProPublica that exposed Philips Respironics' global marketing of contaminated breathing machines, despite FDA warnings and internal expert findings of severe health risks to users.
 The series was awarded the George Polk Award for Medical Reporting and was a finalist for the Goldsmith Prize in Investigative Reporting.

 Additionally, my data-driven series Left to Rot, which uncovered Pittsburgh's vacant and abandoned property crisis, led to the revitalization of the city’s long-faltering land bank.
 This series was a finalist for the 2023 Livingston Award in Local Reporting, recognizing the best work by journalists under 35, and won a 2023 Best in Business Award in the Real Estate category from the Society for Advancing Business Editing and Writing (SABEW).